nickyg-42/NumRecognition/README.md

 * Clone the repository
 * Install the requirements using `pip install -r requirements.txt`
 * Run `python main.py` from the project root

+**MACOS WARNING**:

+I ran into issues installing the `tensorflow` module.
+In the end, this is the only solution that worked for me (may be improper): `pip install tensorflow-macos`